 We’ve mentioned that wrist monitors aren’t as reliable as models with arm cuffs.
-This Omron, however, comes close – and it’s why the Groom+Style team recommends it for people who simply can’t use an arm cuff.
+This Omron, however, comes close – and it’s why the Your House Garden team recommends it for people who simply can’t use an arm cuff.

 It’s priced around the same as the Omron 10 unit that’s #1 on our list and while you’re better off with that choice, the accuracy of the two models is actually fairly close.
 Just be sure you’re using the wrist version properly; the unit won’t work until your arm is positioned correctly.